Brendan Fraser of 'The Mummy' celebrated for comeback role

 VENICE, Italy — Brendan Fraser is having a moment at the Venice International Film Festival.

+As the credits rolled in the Sala Grande theater, the audience gave the film a long standing ovation while Fraser, on the balcony alongside his director and co-stars, wiped tears away.

-Fraser plays Charlie, a reclusive English teacher with a kind soul who weighs 600 pounds.
+Fraser plays Charlie, a reclusive English teacher with a kind soul who weighs 600 pounds (270 kilograms).
 While the film already has pundits predicting Oscar nominations, Fraser is trying not to think about whether awards are in his future.

-“I’m just trying to stay in today,” Fraser said before the film’s premiere.
+“I’m just trying to stay in today,” Fraser said before the premiere.

 Aronofsky has been trying to make “The Whale” for about 10 years.
 He vividly remembers reading The New York Times review of Samuel D. Hunter’s play, going out to see it, and knowing he had to meet the writer.